 Today’s Information Age provides easy access to information.
 If the phone lines, which operate on a different system, are not affected, you may still be able to use landlines without electricity.

-These typically come in pairs and cost around $60 and need six to eight AA batteries.
+These typically come in pairs, they don’t cost a fortune, and need six to eight AA batteries.
 They come in handy while traveling or when separated by short distances from family or friends, but not for long distances.

 Using these entertainment systems enables you to relax and unwind so adjusting to a life without it will undoubtedly be hard.
-But this may also be an opportunity for you take up new interests and hobbies.
+But this may also be an opportunity for you to take up new interests and hobbies.

 Next, can you make a living out of those skills?
 If you can, then you can still make a living for your family.
 If currency is no longer of value, then think of supplies you can trade with such as livestock, produce, or farm crops.

 Electricity from public grids is not the only means to power up your home.
 You can invest in alternative sources of energy that are renewable, such as solar, wind turbine, and hydroelectric sources.
 A popular example would be to use a solar power system or even a bicycle generator.

 Depending on the resources you have and the effort you want to put into it, living without electricity can range from primitive to even luxurious.
 It would definitely be reminiscent of a simpler, less hectic, and less complicated time.

-So whether you intentionally choose to live life without traditional electricity or whether you are forced into it post-SHTF, it’s a good idea to prepare and anticipate any issues so you are not caught off guard.
+So, whether you intentionally choose to live life without traditional electricity or whether you are forced into it post-SHTF, it’s a good idea to prepare and anticipate any issues so you are not caught off guard.